Insider Sell: KBR Inc Presiden - GuruFocus.com

 KBR Inc is a global provider of differentiated professional services and technologies across the asset and program life cycle within the government services and hydrocarbons industries.
 The company operates through three business segments: Government Solutions, Technology Solutions, and Energy Solutions.
 KBR Inc serves customers in more than 75 countries, providing a wide range of services, including consulting, engineering, construction, operations, and maintenance.

 Over the past year, Stuart Bradie has sold a total of 3,287 shares and purchased 0 shares.
-The insider transaction history for KBR Inc shows that there have been 0 insider buys in total over the past year, while there have been 8 insider sells during the same period.
-This trend suggests that insiders may be less optimistic about the company's future prospects or believe that the stock is overvalued.
+The insider transaction history for KBR Inc shows that there have been 0 insider buys and 8 insider sells over the past year.
+This trend of insider selling could be a signal that insiders believe the stock is overvalued or that they are taking profits after a period of growth.

 Valuation

-On the day of Stuart Bradie's recent sell, shares of KBR Inc were trading at $59.2 apiece, giving the stock a market cap of $7,844.739 million.
-The price-earnings ratio is 25.35, which is higher than the industry median of 13.88 and higher than the company's historical median price-earnings ratio.
-This indicates that the stock may be overvalued compared to its peers and its historical valuation.
+On the day of Stuart Bradie's recent sell, shares of KBR Inc were trading at $59.2 apiece, giving the stock a market cap of $7,922.098 million.
+The price-earnings ratio is 25.60, which is higher than the industry median of 13.8 and higher than the company's historical median price-earnings ratio.
+This suggests that KBR Inc's stock may be overvalued compared to its peers and its historical valuation.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.